 In March 2020, when we went into lockdown, I noticed some funky old eating habits resurface.
 I started looking for more starchy foods, eating later than usual, and even obsessing about my meals.
 All of this was an attempt to try to exert control when the world felt so scary and out of control.
 Does any of that sound familiar?

 Maybe you drank a little more than you normally would, picked up the bag of chips or the ice cream carton to cope with stress, or laid around more than you’d like to admit.
 With all that’s going on in the world, it is totally understandable to feel anxious and out of control.

-Acceptance is the first step to putting 2020 behind us.
+Acceptance is the first step to putting the past couple of years behind us.
 Take a moment to honor yourself for all that you’ve been through.
 Honor yourself even for relying on old habits or coping mechanisms just to get by.
-Those habits may have greatly served you for a period of time last year.
-But now, with 2020 behind us, we can create some powerful change and start fresh.
+Those habits may have greatly served you for a period of time.
+But now, with the past behind us, we can create some powerful change and start fresh.